RicardooCorreia/some-java-katas/README.md

 # My Java katas

+**This is now DEPRECATED**
+This started being migrated to https://github.com/RicardooCorreia/code-katas-java

 Some katas that I do to sharp my skills

 This katas are mainly from hacker rank.